foogaro/shift-tracer/README.md

 export TRACER_NAME=DATADOG
 ```

-If the environment variable has not a valid value (JAEGER or DATADOG), it will use the Jaeger Traer.
+If the environment variable has not a valid value (JAEGER or DATADOG), it will use the Jaeger Tracer.

 A common use case would be:
 * Jaeger for dev and test